 Offering BPS students unique opportunies to build and hone their entrepreneurial spirit, BUILD Boston continues to emerge as an educational leader for the youth of Boston.

-BUILD, a national non-profit, launched its Boston site in 2011 and currently serves six schools and over 300 students annually with plans to expand to a seventh school in the near future.
+BUILD, a national non-profit, launched its Boston site in 2011 and currently serves eight schools and over 400 students annually with plans to expand to a ninth school in the near future.
+In 2023, BUILD will surpass a 67% enrollment rate for high school seniors into college.

-The fundraiser on the 21st will feature a live performance from local recording artist Louie Bello, a silent auction, a custom pop-up trunk show by celebrity stylist Kendra Scott, and an evening of networking with 100% of the profits going to BUILD.
+The fundraiser on the 26th will feature a live performance from local recording artist Louie Bello, a silent auction, a custom pop-up trunk show displaying the jewelry of LINKED Studios, and an evening of networking with 100% of the profits going to BUILD.

 The foundation of BUILD is to link working professionals with freshman and sophomore students helping them develop their own business plans.
 BUILD then gives the students money to make a prototype.
 Later they go on to pitch these business prototypes to a panel of CEOs where each student is granted money for production.
 Once produced, the student entrepreneurs sell their products at sales events with the BUILD organization allowing them to keep the profits.